huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto Choose Gears"].Value then
+            if RayfieldLibrary.Flags["Auto Choose Gears"].Value then
                 local v111 = game.ReplicatedStorage.Remotes.CommF_:InvokeServer("TempleClock", "Check")
                 if v111 and  v111.HadPoint then
                     if DetectGearUp() then